ros-navigation/docs.nav2.org/configuration/packages/configuring-constrained-smoother.rst

 .. _`RoboTech Vision`: https://robotechvision.com/

 A smoother plugin for nav2_smoother based on the original deprecated smoother in nav2_smac_planner and put into operational state by `RoboTech Vision`_.
 Suitable for applications which need planned global path to be pushed away from obstacles and/or for Reeds-Shepp motion models.
+It optimizes for path length, smoothness, distance from obstacles, and curvature in a large Ceres-based optimization program.

 .. _`TruncatePathLocal BT Node`: bt-plugins/actions/TruncatePathLocal.html